muqsith/stackexchange-mysql-import/README.md

 # stackexchange-mysql-import
 Python script to import stack exchange site dump into MySQL.

-This script was written/tested/used on Ubuntu 16.04 (never tested on windows)
+This script was written/tested/used on Ubuntu 16.04 (never used on windows, feel free to modify)

 Please install 7zip, if it is not installed.